 This case involves an assessment of corporate income tax.
-The taxpayer (Oracle) is a Delaware corporation, headquartered in California, the parent of an affiliated group.
+The Taxpayer corporation is a Delaware corp., headquartered in California, the parent of an affiliated group.
 The taxpayers develop and market computer software.
-The affiliated group filed Florida (FL) consolidated income tax returns in 1998-2000 and then obtained through a Technical Assistance Advisement (TAA) the Department's conditioned authorization to deconsolidate.
-Oracle filed a separate FL return in 2001.
-The Department's audit for the period 1998 through 2001 determined that one of the preconditions for deconsolidation had not been met, namely that the combined FL income tax of all separately filed returns was not greater than the pro forma consolidated return.
-Oracle did not meet this precondition because the Department's auditor reclassified certain taxpayer income that was now subject to tax, in addition to adjusting the taxpayer's income and deductions (i.e, among other things, disallowing nonbusiness income).

-The complaint in this case includes 11 counts largely challenging the Department's characterization of the items of income as apportionable business income as opposed to nonbusiness income.
-However, count 5 of the complaint challenges the facial constitutionality of Section 220.03(1)(r), Florida Statutes, alleging that it is void for vagueness because it defines income in the negative and vests in the Department the authority to define income in the positive.
+The affiliated group filed Florida consolidated income tax returns in 1998-2000 and then obtained through a technical assistance advisement the Department of Revenue's conditioned authorization to deconsolidate.
+Oracle filed a separate Florida return in 2001.
+The Department of Revenue's audit for the period 1998 through 2001 determined that one of the conditions for deconsolidation had not been met.
+The auditor and the taxpayer disagree as to whether an item of income was business as opposed to nonbusiness income which directly affects the condition imposed on deconsolidated return).
+The audit made a number of adjustments to the taxpayer's income and deductions re, among other things, disallowance of nonbusiness income.
+The case is compromised of 11 counts largely challenging the Department of Revenue's characterization of the items of income as apportionable business income as opposed to nonbusiness income.
+However, Count V of the complaint challenges the facial constitutionality of section 220.03(1)(r), Florida Statutes, alleging that it is void for vagueness because it defines income in the negative and vests in the Department Revenue the authority to define income in the positive.